MakerBogans/dirtybird/docs/bill-of-materials.md

-# Dirtybird BOM
+# DirtyBird BOM

 Exact fastener counts may differ slightly based on your configuration.

 Purchasing spares is highly recommended.

-For other projects that are used in Dirtybird (e.g. Klicky probe) refer to their respective documentation pages for an up-to-date BOM.
+For other projects that are used in DirtyBird (e.g. Klicky probe) refer to their respective documentation pages for an up-to-date BOM.

 ### Essential Fasteners